abbreviatedman/node-express-mongodb-unit-04-bcrypt/4d-bcrypt-login-app/readme.md

 }
 ```

-- Once it works, turn the server off
+- Once it works, turn the server off.

 ## Sign up page